REPORTING AND RESOLUTION FRAMEWORK2022-12-20T13:33:47-05:00

 INDEPENDENT COMPLAINT ASSESSOR/ TRIAGE OFFICER

-Lise Maclean is a National Independent Complaint assessor/ Triage Officer who counts Canada Artistic Swimming among her National Sport Organization clients.
-Lise fills the role of an external, third-party agent who will guide you through the complaints process outlined in the CAS Discipline and Complaints Policy and Procedure and/or explore other options.
-Lise is the Independent Complaint Assessor/ Triage Officer who reviews misconduct reports at the National level submitted above through the Make a Report button with ALIAS.
+Samantha Heron is a National Independent Complaint assessor/ Triage Officer who counts Canada Artistic Swimming among her National Sport Organization clients.
+Samantha fills the role of an external, third-party agent who will guide you through the complaints process outlined in the CAS Discipline and Complaints Policy and Procedure and/or explore other options.
+Samantha is the Independent Complaint Assessor/ Triage Officer who reviews misconduct reports at the National level submitted above through the Make a Report button with Integrity Counts.

 The Independent Complaint Assessor/ Triage Officer is empowered to launch appropriate investigations based on evidence or a situation reported as per the CAS Safe and Welcoming Sport Policy Suite.
 Your contact with the Independent Complaint Assessor/Triage Officer is confidential, subject to certain legal requirements.
 The independent Complaint Assessor/ Triage Officer is a certified workplace harassment investigator.

-Some provincial organizations have their own Triage Officer to perform the role that Lise Maclean executes for national level issues.
-In those cases, reports will be directed to the provincial triage officer directly through the Alias system.
-Some provincial organizations will access the national triage process.
-In these cases, complaints at the provincial or club level will be directed through the Alias reporting system to a staff member of ITP Sport.
-ITP Sport is an external, third-party independent triage agency engaged by CAS to investigate these provincial and club level issues.
+Some provincial organizations have their own Triage Officer to perform the role that Samantha Heron executes for national level issues.
+In those cases, reports will be directed to the provincial triage officer directly through the Integrity Counts system.

 Please refer to the Canada Artistic Swimming Discipline and Complaints Policy and Procedure for specific guidance on the process of making a complaint.